astorDev/backi/timers/dotnet/articles/101/index.md

 ## Preparing our app

-To keep it real let's setup our experiments in a way we may actually use timers in a production-ready service: as an `IHostedService`.
+To keep it real let's set up our experiments in a way we may actually use timers in a production-ready service: as an `IHostedService`.
 Let's init our project with a minimalistic web project: `dotnet new web` and then write a skeleton for our service, which will start a timer based on the values we will pass to it from the configuration

 ```csharp
 public class HostedTimerService(IConfiguration configuration, ILogger<HostedTimerService> logger) : IHostedService